vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 - email
 - name
 - phoneNumber
-- nin (fødselsnummer)
+- nin (national identity number, "fødselsnummer")
 - accountNumbers

 **Please note:** Vipps users have not consented to Vipps providing any information to third parties, and Vipps does not allow it.
+The Vipps user must always give consent to sharing data with a merchant.
 There is no other API to look up a user's address, retrieve a user's purchases, etc.

 ### Is there an API for retrieving information about a merchant's payments?